Mulisch’s philosophy about time is inevitably connected to his views on history and writing about history. He has stated:

 I was in a school gym, remembering how we would be made to run laps around a gym just like that in high school in the Netherlands.
 And I remembered that I could.
 I’d be tired, and I’d be protesting loudly like any self-respecting un-sporty teenage girl should, but that’s all.
 And I resented–in this dream–that I can’t run for two minutes now without having a gimpy knee for the next two weeks (this is real; I ran for two minutes last weekend, and now it hurts when I walk down steps).
 Continue reading

-Posted in Dreams, Education, Emigration / Immigration, Healthcare, Holland, Politics, Society, Sports
+Posted in Dreams, Education, Emigration / Immigration, Healthcare, Holland, Society, Sports, US Politics

 Another question I got from my funk post was: What do European kids learn about American history.
 Well, I can only talk about what I learned, but feel free to add to it in the comments, Dutch readers.